-A week with me through the Upright Health Parachute Program costs $1,200 USD, plus flight and accommodation.
+A week with me through the Upright Health Parachute Program costs $1,200 USD (not including flight and accommodation).

 Without a doubt, I am grateful to be able to provide the value that I do for my clients.
-Yet I wanted to reach even more people ALL THE TIME.
+Yet I wanted to be able to reach even more people ALL THE TIME.
 And I knew the biggest factors that were keeping me from doing so were:

 To reach more people, I had to figure out a solution to these constraints.
-To reach more people, my knowledge needed to be accessible without having me there in-person.
-I couldn't figure out how to create a teleportation machine to travel all around the world in the blink of an eye.
+To reach more people, my instructing needed to be accessible without having me there in-person.
 So I had to find the next best thing.